Colin Kaepernick is a case in point.

 Often, an American with a white mother and black father (the usual combination) is genetically more than 50% white, since the father usually has some white blood.
 This appears to be the case with Kaepernick.

-Kaepernick's personal background aside, there is a long tradition of light-skinned blacks who have avoided being called Toms by militantly outflanking their darker-skinned brethren.
+Kaepernick's personal background aside, there is a long tradition of light-skinned blacks who have striven to demonstrate racial solidarity in order to avoid being called Toms.

 Remember what Bobby Rush said while running against Barack Obama for Congress in 2000?
 He said that while he had lived the civil rights movement, Obama had only read about it.
 Rush saw Obama's vulnerability, exploited it, and then crushed Obama in the election.
 Do you think the half-white Obama, raised in Hawaii and Indonesia, felt obliged to prove his blackness after that?